 By Hugh Metcalf • Published

-Garden TVs - how to choose and where to place one so as to have the ultimate summer
+Garden TVs - how to choose the best outdoor TV and where to place one to have the ultimate summer

 Garden TVs allow you to create an alfresco home theater, meaning you can watch Netflix while grilling your barbecue.
 Here's everything you need to know.